oess/docker-images/README.md

 ### **oenb_jupyterhub**
 > This docker image sets up a JupyterHub, the multi-user server for Jupyter Notebooks.
 OpenEye Toolkits and OENotebook are included.

+### **oenb_tmpnb_worker**
+> This docker image is the worker image for running a TmpNB server where every visitor gets their own temporary notebook server.
+It is not designed to run on its own.